niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_23.md

 related_posts: false
 ---

 :tada: Our paper "Dependency-aware Residual Risk Analysis" has been accepted to appear at ICSE 2026!
-Congrats Marcel!
+Congrats, Marcel!